HenrikBengtsson/matrixStats/README.md

 html <- matrixStats:::benchmark('index')
 browseURL(html)
 ```
-This will take several minutes to complete.
+This may take several minutes per report to complete.